christian-bernstein/sql-editor-web/README.md

 it is not advised to use it for anything else then 'playing around'.)*

 ## Updates & Issues
 This project is developed semi-actively.
-Any issues will be resolved.
+Any issue will be resolved.
 Use [GitHub Issues](https://github.com/christian-bernstein/sql-editor-web/issues) to let us know about any issues you encountered.
 Feature requests are more than welcome.
 [Write a feature request here](https://github.com/users/christian-bernstein/projects/3).